 - Lost consecutive tosses in ODIs

-- Lost tosses in crucial Test series
+- Lost tosses in major Test series

 Most Consecutive Toss Losses in ODIs – Updated to Dec 2025